garrettkmoody/WWU-Wash-And-Dry-Backend/docs/ENDPOINTS.md

 - Public_id: The machine's ID.
 No machine will have the same Public_id as another.
 - Floor_id: Machine ID for the machines on a single floor.
 Different ID than Public_id.
 Each floor will have a machine with Floor_ID 1 for example.
-- Floor: Floor number that the machine is located on.
+- Floor (Machine): Floor number that the machine is located on.
 Note Sittner machines are under floor 1 in our database.
+- Floor (User): Floor number that is one of the user's preferences.
+Note Sittner machines are under floor 1 in our database.
-- Dorm: Dorm that the machines belong to.
+- Dorm (User): Dorm name that is one of the user's preferences.
 Can be either "Sittner", "Foreman", or "Conard".
+- Dorm (Machine): Dorm that the machines belong to.
+Can be either "Sittner", "Foreman", or "Conard".
 - Last_service_date: Date the machine was last serviced on.
 Date must follow this format 10-10-2002
 - Installation_date: Date the machine was installed.
 Date must follow this format 10-10-2002
-- User_name: Name of the user that is using the machine.
-- Finish Time: Time until the machine is finished.
 - Status: Status of the machine.
 Can either be "Free", "In_use", or "Broken".

 # Available Endpoints